 The embryo transfer itself is a relatively quick and painless procedure in which the IVF doctor uses a small catheter to insert the embryo(s) into your uterus.
 Anesthesia is often not necessary, but a mild sedative may be used.
 An ultrasound may be used to help guide the physician as he/she transfers the embryo(s).
 Once the embryologist has ensured that the embryo(s) have been safely inserted, you’ll remain in the room or a recovery room for 30-60 minutes before you are allowed to leave.
 Each doctor varies in their protocol, but most require anywhere from 1-5 days of bed rest which would begin as soon as you get home from the procedure or if you are not local, as soon as you get back to your hotel following the transfer.

-You are only required to travel if the parents you are matched with have selected an IVF clinic that is not located near you.
-During your admissions interview you can specify if you would prefer not to travel, but this may limit your match options.
+You are only required to travel if the parents you are working with have selected an IVF clinic that is not located near you.
+During your admissions interview you can specify if you would prefer not to travel, but this may limit your future parent options.
 We make all of your travel arrangements for you and your companion (if required) so it’s easy for you to enjoy your time away from home.
 Your travel expenses are covered and detailed in your surrogate benefit package.
 This includes airfare, car service, reservations at wonderful hotels and per diem allowances.

 The intended parents pay for travel and accommodations for the surrogate and a companion (if required) only.
 Children are not allowed at the IVF clinics, but we do provide financial assistance for child care.
 You will go by yourself to the medical screening appointment, but will need a companion for the transfer.
 Companions do not necessarily need to be from your local area.
 Most doctors require a “baby free/child free” bed rest period after the transfer, but this is unique to each surrogate and can be discussed further with your coordinator.
 In some (rare) cases, children may travel with you but at your expense and with doctor and agency approval.